Welcome to

 Accessing Records Through CT WiZ

-Connecticut uses CT WiZ, a secure statewide immunization system.
+Connecticut uses CT Wiz, a secure statewide immunization system.
 Families can use it to:

 - View vaccination history